 Freedom of Speech and the Constitution

 Freedom of Speech is one of the five freedoms protected by the First Amendment of the United States Bill of Rights.
-These freedoms include free speech, religious freedom, free press, assembly, and government petitioning.
-These freedoms are some of the United States’ foundational principles.
+These freedoms include free speech, religious freedom, free press, freedom of assembly, and government petitioning.
+These freedoms are some of the foundational principles of the United States.

 When Was the Bill of Rights Written and Ratified?